NTNU-IDI/idatt1003-mappe-2024-Segward/README.md

 ## How to run the tests

 [//]: # (TODO: Describe how to run the tests here.)
-To run tests you need to use maven with the command `mvn test` <br />.
+To run tests you need to use maven with the command `mvn test`. <br />
 The project uses junit jupiter with maven.

 ## References